 Buying Prescriptions at the Sam’s Club Pharmacy without a Membership

 Sam’s Club stocks hundreds of prescription medications for the low price of just $4 each.
 As Sam’s Club notes on their site, you do not have to have a Sam’s Club membership to buy prescription medication at the Sam’s Club Pharmacy.
-And for those prescriptions, there is no 10% non-member service fee.
+And for those prescriptions, there is not a 10% non-member service fee.

 This also includes immunizations, such as flu shots.
 Sam’s Club is among those that offer the cheapest flu shots and other immunizations at their pharmacies to non-members who do not have insurance (from my analysis, only Costco is cheaper).

 Getting Food from the Sam’s Club Cafe without a Membership

 According to the Sam’s Club site, you do not have to be a member to purchase items from the Sam’s Club Cafe, and there is not a 10% non-member service fee.
 If you’re looking for a quick, convenient meal, the prices are pretty good (particularly the frozen yogurt).

 Buying Alcohol at Sam’s Club without a Membership

 The sale of alcohol is highly regulated, and in most states, membership stores like Sam’s Club and Costco must offer equal access and pricing for alcohol to all consumers, regardless of membership status.
 So, yes, you can buy alcohol at Sam’s Club without a membership, and there should not be a 10% non-member service fee.